 The paperwork goes more quickly with just one parent.

-Since I was working with a U.S. government agency, I knew the social worker couldn’t discriminate against me on the basis of marital status (this is not the case with all agencies or all countries, so a little research is in order before you begin the process).
-I was surprised to find that single parent homes are actually sometimes preferred for kids who have had unhealthy relationships with caregivers in the past.
+Since I was working with a U.S. government agency, I knew the social worker couldn’t discriminate against me based on marital status (this is not the case with all agencies or all countries, so a little research is in order before you begin the process).
+I was surprised to find that single-parent homes are actually sometimes preferred for kids who have had unhealthy relationships with caregivers in the past.

 Kids can’t triangulate if there’s no triangle.